deuterium-cloud/code-challenge-04/README.md

 ### React Frontend App

-React Frontend App is single page React App used for easy obtaining JWT from <b>Account Service<b>.
+React Frontend App is single page React App used for easy obtaining JWT from <b>Account Service</b>.
 Uses OAuth2 pkce Authorization code as public client to authenticate and get JWT.
-To run <b>React Frontend App<b> as standalone app, follow the steps:
+To run <b>React Frontend App</b> as standalone app, follow the steps:

 1. go to root folder, where package.json is located and run: